pavolloffay/opentelemetry-mcp-server/README.md

   * It can help LLM to write PII (filtering) rules, specific for an organization.
 * Enable LLM to understand which workloads are sending telemetry data.
 * Enable LLM to understand how much data each workload is sending.
+* Enable LLM to tweak sampling configuration based on the collected data.
+* Enable LLM to size storage based on the collected data volumes.

 ## References